dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_secure_boot.rst

 -----

 .. note::
-   - This module reports changes found when ran in check\_mode for \ :emphasis:`import\_certificates`\ .
+   - When this module runs in check\_mode for \ :emphasis:`import\_certificates`\ , it reports the list of changes found.
    - This module does not support idempotency when \ :emphasis:`import\_certificates`\  is provided.
-   - This module supports both IPv4 and IPv6 address.
+   - This module supports IPv4 and IPv6 addresses.
    - This module supports \ :literal:`check\_mode`\ .